Skip to content

 Each module has one or more formal or 'summative' assessments which are graded and count towards the overall module grade.
 Assessment methods include film production and presentation.

-The precise assessment requirements for an individual student in an academic year will vary according to the mandatory and optional modules taken, but a typical formal summative assessment pattern for each year of the course is:
+The precise assessment requirements for an individual student in an academic year will vary according to the mandatory and optional modules taken.

 Feedback